aduong58/portfolio_projects/Nexus-Sales-Analysis/README.md

 Analyzing the quarterly breakdown of revenue data reveals a peak in Q2 of 2020, where sales generated $2.5 million for just that quarter.
 Following the period of substantial growth in 2020, there is a gradual decrease in revenue generated from sales.

 This trend extends to other key metrics.
-AOV reached its highest point at $310 in Q4 2020 before gradually declining to $230 in 2022.
 Nexus received its highest number of orders in the latter half of operations, with 30.7K orders in 2021, before experiencing a steady decline in 2022.
+AOV follows the revenue pattern a bit more closely, reaching its highest point at $310 in Q4 2020 before gradually declining to $230 in 2022.
 <br><br>

 Revenue and Order Count by Region|